 - Alternate - Simply an alternate layout.
 Try it, you may like it :)

 - Tablet (default) - Touch friendly layout with important toolbar items arranged along the bottom of the window.

 - Tablet (alternate) - Alternative version of the Tablet layout.

-- Saved arrangement - Restores the saved arrangement.
+- Custom - Restores the custom layout.
 Use the Save current arrangement option below to create one.
-NOTE: Don't use any other 'Arrange windows' options after saving an arrangement otherwise the current arrangement will be replaced.

-- Save current arrangement - Saves the current layout.
+- Save custom layout - Saves the current layout.
 Useful before changing screen resolution (i.e changing display size or rotating a tablet PC view).

 - Background - Allows you to choose wallpaper for FL Studio main window.